Description of laminar-turbulent transition of an airfoil boundary layer measured by differential image thermography

 \section{Acknowledgements}

-The authors would like to expressly thank Enno Bösenberg, who was substantially helping during in the measurements. \\ We would also like to thank Pedro Lind for fruitful and helpful discussions during data analysis and interpretation. \\ In addition we acknowledge the Lower Saxony Ministry of Science and Culture (MWK) for financial support of this study.\\
+The authors would like to expressly thank Enno Bösenberg, who was substantially helping during in the measurements. \\ We would also like to thank Pedro Lind and Aura Daniela Moreno Mora for fruitful and helpful discussions during data analysis and interpretation. \\ In addition we acknowledge the Lower Saxony Ministry of Science and Culture (MWK) for financial support of this study.\\